-- This is the first ever methodologically robust trial to test whether a decision support and assessment tool can improve the mental health and social outcomes and functioning of transition age young people receiving care at Child and Adolescent Mental Health Services. - Diverse health care settings in eight European countries are involved in the study. - The cost-effectiveness of the intervention and research-related changes in health systems in terms of both expenditure and related health outcomes will be evaluated. - A large, prospectively identified and robustly evaluated cohort of young people across several European countries is taking part in the study. - There is a strong Patient and Public Involvement (PPI) embedded throughout the study. - Due to the nature of the intervention it is not possible for clinicians or assessors to be blind to the allocation of clusters or of the service users within these clusters.
-To limit bias, several web-based service-user self-rated outcome measures will be used. - Transition boundaries vary between and within countries.
+- This is the first ever methodologically robust trial to test whether a decision support and assessment tool can improve the mental health and social outcomes and functioning of transition-age young people receiving care at child and adolescent mental health services. - A large, prospectively identified and robustly evaluated cohort of young people across several European countries with diverse healthcare systems is taking part in the study. - The cost-effectiveness of the intervention and research-related changes in health systems in terms of both expenditure and related health outcomes will be evaluated. - There is a strong patient and public involvement at all stages of the study. - Due to the nature of the intervention, it is not possible for clinicians or assessors to be blind to the allocation of clusters or of the service users within these clusters.